simone-pusceddu/witboost-airbyte-workload-template/README.md

 This section will setup the Snowflake destination and tell Airbyte where to store the data.

 - Destination name: A name to identify the Destination on the Airbyte environment
-- Host: URL of the Snowflake account locator, it's usually in the form `<account_name>.snowflakecomputing.com` or `<account_name>.<region>.snowflakecomputing.com`.
-- Warehouse: Enter the name of the warehouse that you want to sync data into
-- Database: Enter the name of the database you want to sync data into
+- Database: Enter the name of the database you want to sync data into (Optional, if not specified the default DB will be set)
-- Schema: Enter the name of the default schema
+- Schema: Enter the name of the default schema (Optional, if not specified the default schema will be set)

 *Example:*

 **Destination name:** Snowflake

-**Host:** myaccount1234.snowflakecomputing.com

-**Warehouse:** AIRBYTEWH

 **Database:** AIRBYTEDB